updated on 8th Dec 2025 13:41 posted on 20th Nov 2025 12:25

 Track access is granted by KiwiRail Network as an accredited Rail Infrastructure Manager.
 The regulator NZ Transport Agency, responsible for overall safety of the land transport system, provides acknowledgement to notification from KiwiRail regarding new locomotive class and it certification.
 A locomotive simulator for Class DM has been installed at Middleton depot for driver training.

-On 20 July 2025, the first two machines were put into test operation, which stipulated a run of 5,000 km on South Island routes.
+On 20 July 2025, the first two machines were put into test operation, which stipulated a run of 5,000 km for each locomotive on South Island routes.
+This was finished on 23 August 2025.
 The locomotives are now in regular service.
-On 2 November 2025, locomotives 8035 and 8064 arrived at Lyttelton, having departed Sagunto on 20 August.
+On 2 November 2025, locomotives 8035 and 8064 arrived at Lyttelton, having departed Sagunto on 20 August 2025.
+Both are currently on testing, 8064 is the sixth one in the batch, because there were some works ongoing on the previous machines.
 The remaining SALis will be delivered in stages from late 2025 to 2027.

 The purchase of the Class DM locomotives is funded by the government's investment in KiwiRail's fleet renewal and is intended to replace the Class DX locomotives, which are on average around 50 years old.
 47 Class DMs will be used in the South Island, with the remaining 19 in the North Island.